Philtranco

-Philtranco Service Enterprises, Inc. (/fɪltrɑːnkoʊ/, /tl/; Philippine Transportation Company) is a bus company in the Philippines, servicing routes to Bicol, Eastern Visayas, Caraga, Davao Region, and Northern Mindanao.
+Philtranco Service Enterprises, Inc. (/fɪltrɑːnkoʊ/, /tl/; Philippine Transportation Company) was a bus company in the Philippines, servicing routes to Bicol, Eastern Visayas, Caraga, Davao Region, and Northern Mindanao.
 It is the oldest bus operator in the Philippines and in Asia.
 It is also the only bus carrier with a nationwide public transport franchise.

-Philtranco currently has more than 250 buses for its operations.
+It is set to cease operations on March 30, 2026, amid mounting losses, but the management has clarified that it is just a temporary suspension of operations, which could pave the way to a possible reopening once the business climate has improved.